-Dropp 50WP and FreeFall 50WP.
-Dropp and FreeFall defoliate mature leaves essentially as well as the phosphate-type defoliants.
-However, Dropp and FreeFall provide excellent removal of juvenile growth and are strong inhibitors of terminal regrowth.
-A minimum of 0.05 lb ai per acre is needed for 10-14 days of regrowth inhibition.
-Higher rates will result in longer periods of regrowth inhibition.
-Dropp and FreeFall are slower-acting than the phosphate materials and are more sensitive to cool weather.
-The labels state that when nighttime temperatures fall below 60° F, less than desirable defoliation can result.
-Tank-mixing Dropp or FreeFall plus adjuvants such as petroleum-based crop oils has been shown to improve performance during low nighttime temperatures (60° F to 65° F).
+Dropp, FreeFall, Klean-Pik, other generics.
+These products contain the active ingredient thidiazuron, which candefoliates mature leaves essentially as well as the phosphate-type defoliants, especially in warm temperatures.
+However, thidiazuron products also provide excellent removal of juvenile growth and strong regrowth inhibition.
+A minimum of 0.05 lb active ingredient per acre is needed for 10 to 14 days of regrowth inhibition.
+Higher rates (0.1 lb a.i./A) will result in longer periods (up to 21 days) of regrowth inhibition.
+Thidiazuron products are slower-acting than the phosphate materials and are more sensitive to cool weather.
+The labels state that when nighttime temperatures fall below 60°F, less than desirable defoliation can result.
+Tank-mixing thidiazuron plus adjuvants such as petroleum-based crop oils has been shown to improve performance during low nighttime temperatures (60°F to 65°F).
 Also, tank-mixing Dropp or FreeFall plus the phosphate defoliants or Prep will enhance defoliation during cool conditions.
-A crop-oil concentrate should not be used when a phosphate insecticide or Def or Prep is tank-mixed with Dropp or FreeFall.
+A crop-oil concentrate should not be used when a phosphate insecticide or Def, Folex, or Prep is tank-mixed with Dropp or FreeFall.

-Dropp and FreeFall require a 24-hour rain-free period.
+Products containing thidiazuron require a 24-hour rain-free period.
 The addition of 2 to 4 ounces of Def will reduce the rain-free period required by Dropp or FreeFall alone.
 Make sure to follow the label instructions for tank cleanup when using Dropp or FreeFall.
 Failure to follow label tank-cleaning instructions may cause premature defoliation of cotton when the sprayer is used the following year.
-When tank-mixing Dropp or FreeFall with organophosphates (phosphate insecticides, Def), the use of 0.5 percent nonionic surfactant is recommended by the manufacturers to improve tank cleanout.
+When tank-mixing thidiazuron with organophosphates (phosphate insecticides, Def, Folex), the use of 0.5 percent nonionic surfactant is recommended by the manufacturers to improve tank cleanout.

-A minimum of 0.05 pounds a.i. per acre of Dropp or FreeFall will provide regrowth control for a short period (10 to 14 days).
-Higher rates are needed for longer periods of control.
+A minimum of 0.05 pound active ingredient per acre of thidiazuron will provide regrowth control for a short period (10 to 14 days).
+Higher rates such as 0.1 pound active ingredient per acre are needed for longer periods of control.

 Thidiazuron is produced in dry and liquid formulations.
-Liquid formulations are Dropp SC, Freefall SC, and Thidiazuron 4 SC.
-Dry formulations are Freefall, Klean-Pik, and Thidiazuron 50 WSB.
 At equivalent rates of active ingredient per acre, defoliation and regrowth control activity of liquid and dry formulations are similar.
 Limited research has indicated that the liquid formulations may be more prone to low levels of leaf desiccation when applied in combination with higher rates of Def and/or crop oil concentrate.
 Table 12-1 can be used to determine equivalent rates of thidiazuron in liquid and dry formulations.

+ble 12-1.
+Equivalent rates of thidiazuron in liquid and dry formulations

-Active ingredient (Ib/acre) Dropp SC, Freefall SC, and Thidiazuron 4 SC (oz product/acre) Freefall, Klean-Pik, and Thidiazuron 50 WSB (Ib product/acre)
+Active ingredient (lb/acre) Liquid Formulations (oz product/acre) Dry Formulations (lb product/acre)

 0.05 1.6 0.10

 0.075 2.4 0.15

 0.10 3.2 0.20